Configuring OAuth Authentication

 Access token: The URL-encoded or JSON Web Token (JWT) version of the access token given to the client by the token server.
 The access-token format is not specified; from the client point of view it is an opaque data—the client has no information about the user.

-Discovery endpoint: The endpoint that can be used to determine information about the OAuth provider, including all the necessary endpoints and the issuer identifier.
+Discovery endpoint: The endpoint that can be used to determine information about the OAuth identity provider, including all the necessary endpoints and the issuer identifier.

 OAuth Configuration